Sequence of tenses: The verb of the main clause is a past tense

 If the verb of the main clause is in the past (simple past, imperfect, or past perfect), the verbal forms of the subordinate clause refer to the moment indicated in the main clause and adapt accordingly.
 The present in the subordinate clase will transform to imperfect, the past will become past perfect, etc.:

 Sequence of tenses of the subjunctive

-Despite of the use of the subjunctive, the verbal tenses follow rules similar to the ones of the Indicative mood.
+Despite the use of the subjunctive, the verbal tenses follow rules similar to those of the Indicative mood.
 The Present Indicative of the subordinate clause will be substituted with the subjunctive present; similarly, the present perfect will be substituted with its correspondent form, that of the past subjunctive and the Past perfect tense with the subjunctive past perfect.

 The verb of the main clause is in the present tense

 The verb of the main clause is a past tense

 If the verb of the main clause is in the past tense, the verbal forms of the subordinate will be adapted to that of the main clause: